Clin. Infect. Dis. 2018 Nov;():. doi: 10.1093/cid/ciy966. Epub.

 Abstract: Vaccine responses vary by geographic location.
 We have previously described how HIV-associated inflammation leads to fibrosis of secondary lymph nodes (LNs) and T cell depletion.
 We hypothesized that other infections may cause LN inflammation and fibrosis, in a process similar to that seen in HIV infection, which may lead to T cell depletion and affect vaccine responses.
 We studied LNs of individuals from Kampala, Uganda, before and after yellow fever vaccination (YFV) and found fibrosis in LNs that was similar to that seen in HIV infection.
 We found blunted antibody responses to YFV that correlated to the amount of LN fibrosis and loss of T cells, including T follicular helper cells.
 These data suggest that LN fibrosis is not limited to HIV infection and may be associated with impaired immunologic responses to vaccines.
 This may have an impact on vaccine development, especially for infectious diseases prevalent in the developing world. © The Journal Of Clinical Investigation.

 Abstract: The effect of antiretroviral therapy (ART) on chloroquine and desethyl-chloroquine plasma concentrations was evaluated in clinical trial participants.
-Concentrations did not differ among participants on protease inhibitor-based ART (n=9), efavirenz-based ART (n=15), other ART (n=8), and those not on ART (n=31).
-Efavirenz appeared to inhibit chloroquine desethylation. © Clinical Infectious Diseases : An Official Publication Of The Infectious Diseases Society Of America.
+Concentrations did not differ among participants receiving protease inhibitor-based ART (n = 9), efavirenz-based ART (n = 15), or other ART (n = 8) and those not receiving ART (n = 31).
+Efavirenz seemed to inhibit chloroquine desethylation. © Clinical Infectious Diseases : An Official Publication Of The Infectious Diseases Society Of America.

 J. Infect.
 Dis.
 2018 May;217(11):1770-1781. doi: 10.1093/infdis/jiy064.
 Epub.